How Can I Delete and Remove Cookies?

 To delete all cookies and other browser data, click 'Delete...' on the General tab, and select which data you want to delete.
 You can also use the 'Delete browsing history on exit' checkbox to delete all cookies when you close down Internet Explorer.

 Choose 'Preferences...' on the 'Settings' or 'Edit' menu (Windows) or the Safari menu (MacOS), then open the 'Privacy' tab and click the 'Details...' button.
 Individual cookies can be deleted by selecting them and clicking 'Remove' or they can all be deleted by clicking 'Remove All'.

 From the home screen tap the 'Settings' icon, then choose 'Safari'.
 Tap the 'Clear Cookies' option to delete all cookies, and confirm by tapping 'Clear'.

 Tap the 'Internet' icon to start the browser, then press the phone's menu button.
 From the list of options, choose 'More', and then select 'Settings', then 'Privacy and Security'.
-Scroll down the resulting list and tap on 'Clear all cookie data'.
+Scroll down the resulting list and tap on 'Clear all cookie data' to remove all cookies.

 Windows Phone 10

 In the Edge Browser, tap '...' then 'Settings'.
-Tapping the ''Choose what to clear' item will allow you to erase browser history, cookies, stored passwords and temporary internet files.
+Tapping the 'Choose what to clear' item under 'settings' will allow you to erase browser history, cookies, stored passwords and temporary internet files.

 Open the browser from the home screen, then press the Menu key, followed by 'Options'.
 Under 'Privacy & Security' you can choose what sort of browsing information to delete.
 Click 'Clear Now' to delete the selected data.